MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

     ![Deploy WCF](./media/contoso-migration-refactor-web-app-sql-managed-instance/pipeline10.png)

-11. They verify the subscription is selected and authorized, and select the **App service name**.
+11. They verify the subscription is selected and authorized, and select the **app service name**.

      ![Select the app service name](./media/contoso-migration-refactor-web-app-sql-managed-instance/pipeline11.png)